Meshclan1/cloud-monitoring-dashboard/README.md

 ## 💡 Solution Overview

+This project shows how to add monitoring to existing AWS infrastructure at zero additional cost, or set up a complete monitored server solution for £7-12/month.
 I am building a monitoring dashboard using AWS CloudWatch that:

 - Shows server performance in real-time